Formatting Scientific Notes

 Formatting PowerPoint Presentations

-- Use a common font, such as Times New Roman, Arial, Georgia, Verdana or Trebuchet MS. Make sure the font you select is easy to read.
+- Use a common font, such as Times New Roman, Arial, Georgia, Verdana or Trebuchet MS, to ensure your presentation appears correctly.
+Make sure the font you select is easy to read.

-- If creating your own PowerPoint design from scratch, follow these guidelines:
+- If creating your own PowerPoint design from scratch rather than using a pre-made template, follow these guidelines:

 - The main title on the first slide should be at least 36-point text.
 A bold font will be easier to read from a distance.